jakecashion/SWE-3333-Team-Project-9-Pizza-Order-and-Delivery-System/README.md

     * Navigate to `src/com/stackunderflow/pizzasystem/ui/customer/AppLauncher.java`.
     * Run the `main` method to start the application.

+> **Note on the Executable JAR:**
+> If the JAR file does not open on double-click, please run it via terminal:
+> `java --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml -jar MomAndPopsPizza.jar`

 ## Test Credentials

 Use these accounts to test the system features without signing up manually.